PalettaVideo/Paletta/paletta_code/README.md

 To run the Python FastAPI application, follow the steps:<br/>

+1. setup a new virtual environment inside the \paletta_code folder
+   > py -m venv .venv
-- start the virtual environment to set up the application with requirements.txt: <br/>
+2. start the virtual environment to set up the application with requirements.txt: <br/>
    > cd .\paletta_code\
-  > .\venv\Scripts\activate
+   > .\.venv\Scripts\activate
+3. install all dependencies required by the application
+   > pip install -r requirements.txt
-- to run the application, run the following command: <br/>
+4. to start the application, run the following command: <br/>
    > uvicorn app.main:app --reload